mvoseismic/getnPlot/README.md

-  --log             Use logarithinc value of data (default: False) --env             Use signal envelope (default: False) --vec             Replaces 3C sets with vector sum (default: False) --dir             Directory name for plots and files (default: .)
+  --log             Use logarithinc value of data (default: False) --env             Use signal envelope (default: False) --vec             Replaces 3C sets with vector sum (default: False) --taper           10 percent cosine taper at each end of data (default: False) --dir             Directory name for plots and files (default: .)
   --tag             String (no spaces) used in output file names (default: ) --plotfile        Plot file name, no extension, default is based on arguments (default: )